core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 A client can request a collection of the topics present in the broker by making a GET request to the topic collection URI.

-On success, the broker returns a 2.05 (Content) response, specifying the list of links to topic resources associated with this topic collection (see {{topic-resource-representation}}).
+On success, the broker returns a successful response (typically 2.05 Content), specifying the list of links to topic resources associated with this topic collection (see {{topic-resource-representation}}).

 A client MAY retrieve a list of links to topics it is authorized to access, based on its permissions.
 A broker MUST implement topic collection discovery.